 There are two ways to access the beaches.
 One is through the nudist village, but that requires paying a fee and registering.
 The other option is more private and free.
 It involves parking in neighboring Marseille Beach.
-From there, one can walk southwest 50 m along the beach until reaching Cap d’Agde.
+From there, one can walk southwest 164 ft (50 m) along the beach until reaching Cap d’Agde.

 6. Praia do Pinho, Santa Catarina

-The beach itself is 500 m (1600 ft) of niceness, with whitish sands and a wavy, but swimmable, sea.
+The beach itself is 1600 ft (500 m) of niceness.
+It has whitish sands and a wavy, but swimmable, sea.
 There are lifeguards on duty and two bars right on the beach.
-Praia do Pinho also has a clothing-optional hotel and campsite.
+Praia do Pinho also has a clothing-optional hotel and campsite nearby.

 Praia is surrounded by mountains and vegetation, so the beach is quite private.
 The staff of the campsite even ensures that no one takes pictures on the beach.